sigmaSd/konster/README.md

 # konster

-This crate exposed const equivalents of standard library types.
+This crate exposes const equivalents of standard library types.

 ```rust
    use konster::kstr::GKStr;